KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     game_scene(entt::registry &entity_registry) noexcept : base_scene(entity_registry)
     {
         //!
-Here we retrieve canvas information
+Retrieve canvas information
         auto[canvas_width, canvas_height] = entity_registry_.ctx<graphics::canvas_2d>().canvas.size.to<math::vec2u>();

         //!
-Here i set the constants that will be used in the program entity_registry_.set<tic_tac_toe_constants>(3ull, canvas_width, canvas_height);
+Set the constants that will be used in the program entity_registry_.set<tic_tac_toe_constants>(3ull, canvas_width, canvas_height);

         //!
-Here i create the grid of the Tic-Tac-Toe grid_entity_ = create_grid(entity_registry_);
+Create the grid of the Tic-Tac-Toe grid_entity_ = create_grid(entity_registry_);
     }

-We only have two things to do now:
+Only two things left to do now:

 - code the logic of the create_grid function
 - manage the destruction of the entities of our game scene when leaving the program

-Let's start by coding the logic of the create_grid function.
+Let's start by coding the logic of the ``create_grid`` function.

 First we get the canvas size, because that will be the size of our grid.

 .. code-block:: cpp

-    //! retrieve canvas information
+    //!
+Retrieve canvas information
     auto[canvas_width, canvas_height] = registry.ctx<graphics::canvas_2d>().canvas.size;

 Second, we create a new entity named grid.

 .. code-block:: cpp

-    //! entity creation
+    //!
+Entity creation
     auto grid_entity = registry.create();

 A line is represented with two dots that we call vertex.
 Vertex has a X position and a Y position.
 Connection of two vertices makes a line.
 Though that line thickness then would be ``1 px``. ``1 px`` is not very visible if the image gets smaller because of scaling etc. So we want a thick line, like ``20px``.

 .. image:: ../../assets/grid_lines.png

 A thick line is basically a rectangle, right?
 For a rectangle, we need 4 vertices because of 4 corners.
-For a Tic-tac-toe grid, we need ``4 vertical lines`` (2 in middle and 2 at screen borders) and ``4 horizontal lines``.
+For a Tic-Tac-Toe grid, we need ``4 vertical lines`` (2 in middle and 2 at screen borders) and ``4 horizontal lines``.
 That makes ``8 lines``, and each line is ``4 vertices``, so we need ``8 * 4 = 32`` vertices.

 .. code-block:: cpp

-    //! our vertices
+    //!
+Our vertices
     std::vector<geometry::vertex> lines{8 * 4};

 We also need information about the grid,

 ``nb_cells`` = Number of cells in one axis, 3 in this case.

 ``cell_width, cell_height`` = Width and height of a cell.